ggtools/labouisse.com/_posts/2014-06-03-handling-videos-with-restx.md

 description: "How I twist the arm of restx to work with videos"
 category: how-to
 lang: en
-tags: [java, english, restx, mongodb, rest]
+tags: [java, in english, restx, mongodb, rest]
 ---
 [RESTX](http://restx.io) is a great REST framework.
 Easy to learn and to use, fast, well documented and actively developed this is definitely worth a look if you are looking to make a REST application.
 I started a REST application which needed to upload and download videos which is not supported by restx, at least in version `0.33.1`.